pmeaney/timetracker/README.md

-This is an fullstack javscript app (expressjs/reactjs) for tracking timesheets for hourly employees.
+A fullstack javscript app (expressjs/reactjs) for tracking timesheets for hourly employees.

-I had initially written a frontend prototype with jQuery, but decided to switch to ReactJS.

-- Frontend: ReactJS, Sass, Webpack
-- Backend: ExpressJS, NodeJS
-- Database: PostgreSQL -> KnexJS

 #### Frontend business logic, UX/UI, and configuration frameworks used: